-If your institution does commercial real estate lending, the Phase I environmental site assessment (ESA) is a critical element of your overall risk management program.
+If your institution does commercial real estate lending like mortgage services, the Phase I environmental site assessment (ESA) is a critical element of your overall risk management program.
 The Phase I typically involves a review of property records, a site inspection, and interviews with current owners and occupants, as well as local government officials and nearby property owners.

 Soil sampling may or may not be part of this due diligence phase, but you should still retain a qualified and experienced environmental professional to perform the Phase I. Environmental professionals are subject to rigorous industry risk management standards, and are experienced in spotting red flags, such as past contamination either onsite or at adjacent or nearby properties that may warrant additional scrutiny.

 Not sure if the proper use of a Phase I ESA is a critical piece of your CRE lending due diligence?
 One recent high-profile case highlights why it should be.
 The owners of a commercial property applied for a multi-million-dollar mortgage.
 After conducting its normal due diligence, the lender approved the loan and disbursed the funds.

 However, shortly after closing the EPA investigated the site, and radioactive readings were discovered.
 Ultimately, the EPA determined the property had legacy radioactive contamination due to an adjacent property’s prior use as a hazardous waste dumping site.
 The agency demanded cleanup, and the borrower ended up defaulting on its loan due to the expense.